magore/esp8266_ili9341/README.md

         * Intializes ESP8266 and sets up demo with 4 active windows with independent attributes

    * utils
+    * Debugging printf wrapper
+      * debug.c
+      * debug.h
+    * My rewritten HPSI code that avoids unaligned read and writes (based on code ideas from CHERTS and Sem)
       * hspi.c
       * hspi.h
-      * My rewritten HPSI code that avoids unaligned read and writes
-      * Origonal Code from CHERTS and Sem
-    * queue.c
-    * queue.h
-      * Generic ring buffer support code
+    * Serial I/O Interrup driven receive and transmit code
       * uart.c
       * uart.h
       * uart_register.h
-      * Interrup driven receive and transmit code
-    * util.c
-    * util.h
-      * Flash read
-      * Bittest functions
-       * For system requiring specific memory alignment access methods
+    * Flash read, Bittest functions, For systems requiring specific memory alignment access methods
+      * flash.c
+      * flash.h
     * POSIX malloc,calloc and free wrappers
+      * sys.c
+      * sys.h

    * web
+    * Web server with FAT filesystem SD CARD support
       * web.c
       * web.h
-        * Web server with FAT filesystem SD CARD support
+    * Features
 	  * Served files can be ANY SIZE!
       * CGI files can have an extension of: html,htm,text,txt,cgi
 	  * Only tokens of the form @_ token _@ are replaced by the rewrite function
         * @see rewrite_cgi_token() in web.c
 		* CGI results can be ANY SIZE
 		* Uses yield function to continue background tasks while serving requests
+    * Applications
       * I created a door sign status display that can be updated via a web page web page running on the esp8266
-        * Copy the file files/msg.cgi to the root folder of a fat32 SD card and modify to suit your needs.
+        * Copy the file html/msg.cgi to the root folder of a fat32 SD card and modify to suit your needs.
         * Use: open a web browser to the web server runing on the esp8266
           * For example: http://192.168.200.116/msg.cgi
           * You can update status and return time information on the TFT display by entering information on the page.
         * See the Video
    * wire
      * wire.c
      * wire.h